USB: Device Firmware Upgrade mechanism

 Device Firmware Upgrade (DFU) is a generic mechanism for upgrading the firmware of USB devices with improved versions provided by their manufacturers, offering (for example) a way to deploy firmware bug fixes.
 During the firmware upgrade operation, USB devices change their operating mode effectively becoming a PROM programmer.
 Any class of USB device can implement this capability by following the official DFU specifications.
 Doing so allows use of DFU-compatible host tools to update the device.

 DFU is sometimes used as a flash memory programming protocol in microcontrollers with built-in USB bootloader functionality.

+Examples of devices using DFU include iPod and iPhone.

 Audio streaming

-The USB Device Working Group has laid out specifications for audio streaming, and specific standards have been developed and implemented for audio class uses, such as microphones, speakers, headsets, telephones, musical instruments, etc. The working group has published four versions of audio device specifications: USB Audio 1.0, 2.0, 3.0 and 4.0, referred to as "UAC" or "ADC".
+The USB Device Working Group has laid out specifications for audio streaming, and specific standards have been developed and implemented for audio class uses, such as microphones, speakers, headphones, sound cards, telephones, musical instruments, etc. The working group has published four versions of audio device specifications: USB Audio 1.0, 2.0, 3.0 and 4.0, referred to as "USB Audio Class" (UAC) or "Audio Device Class" (ADC).

 UAC 3.0 primarily introduces improvements for portable devices, such as reduced power usage by bursting the data and staying in low power mode more often, and power domains for different components of the device, allowing them to be shut down when not in use.

 UAC 2.0 introduced support for High Speed USB (in addition to Full Speed), allowing greater bandwidth for multi-channel interfaces, higher sample rates, lower inherent latency, and 8× improvement in timing resolution in synchronous and adaptive modes.
 UAC2 also introduced the concept of clock domains, which provides information to the host about which input and output terminals derive their clocks from the same source, as well as improved support for audio encodings like DSD, audio effects, channel clustering, user controls, and device descriptions.

-UAC 1.0 devices are still common, however, due to their cross-platform driverless compatibility, and also partly due to Microsoft's failure to implement UAC 2.0 for over a decade after its publication, having finally added support to Windows 10 through the Creators Update on 20 March 2017.
-UAC 2.0 is also supported by macOS, iOS, and Linux, however Android only implements a subset of the UAC 1.0 specification.
+UAC 1.0 devices are still common, however, due to their cross-platform driverless compatibility, and also partly due to Microsoft's failure to implement UAC 2.0 for over a decade after its publication, having finally added support to Windows 10 through the 1703 Creators Update on 20 March 2017.
+UAC 2.0 is also supported by macOS, iOS, and Linux; however Android only implements a subset of the UAC 1.0 specification, until Android 14 added support for UAC 2.0.
+A UAC 1.0 device cannot operates at USB High Speed or faster.

 USB provides three isochronous (fixed-bandwidth) synchronization types, all of which are used by audio devices: